lvanegasimagine/angularandelectron/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Electron Packager
+# For use in npm scripts (recommended)
+npm install electron-packager --save-dev

+# For use from the CLI
+npm install electron-packager -g

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.